PengfeiFANGanu/Attention-in-Attention-Networks/README.md

 # Attention-in-Attention-Networks

-Implementation of ICCV19: Bilinear attention networks for person retrieval and its extension for Journal paper (under review)
+Implementation of ICCV19: Bilinear attention networks for person retrieval and its extension for Journal, which is to be appeared in TPAMI: Attention in attention networks for person retrieval.

 If you find this code useful in your research then please cite